 A reminder: I’m participating in the ‘One Room Challenge’ (ORC), hosted by Linda from Calling It Home, that challenges home and design bloggers to make over a room in their house from start to finish in 6 weeks.
-We have decided to tackle our master bedroom.
+We have decided to tackle our master bedroom and created an IKEA pax hack.
 Here’s what you missed: The Before and Design plans, Painting Furniture and Doors, Big Art with Engineer Prints, and How to Create a Bedroom Reading Corner.

 This week I’m happy to report that we finally finished up our IKEA Pax Hack, creating a custom looking wardrobe.
 It was the biggest project in this room, but WELL worth it.